-(2) The salary and allowances payable to and the other terms and conditions of service of the chairperson and other members shall be such as may be prescribed.
+(3) The salary and allowances payable to and the other terms and conditions of service of the members shall be such as may be prescribed.

 Provided that any pension or other benefit from a previous employment of a member shall not be reckoned for determining such salary and allowances.